bmmurthum/LeetCode-Problems/TESTING.md

 # Testing

-A run down on testing methods.
+A selection of code coverage and testing methods.

 ### Unit Tests

 Using Python's `unittest` library we can test a variety of inputs on our methods.
-For confidence, for quality assurance.
+For quality assurance.

 ```python
 import unittest